Democrats see good chance Garland will sue Trump - ExBulletin

 Democrats see good chance Garland will sue Trump

-Senate Democrats think there’s a good chance the Justice Department will prosecute former President Trump Donald Trump’s Wendy Sherman will play a leading role as Biden’s ‘hard-line’ Russia negotiator Senate must confirm Deborah Lipstadt as anti-Semitism envoy Now, former acting defense secretary under Trump met with Jan .Committee 6: MORE report for trying to overturn 2020 election results and inciting bombing of January 6, 2021 against the Capitol, which would have major political repercussions before the presidential election of 2024.
+WASHINGTON (The Hill) — Senate Democrats believe there’s a good chance the Justice Department will sue former President Trump for trying to overturn the 2020 election results and inciting an attack on the January 6 against the Capitol, which would have major political repercussions ahead of the 2024 presidential election.

-But they also say that the fact that Garland has provided little guidance on whether the Justice Department is targeting Trump for prosecution doesn’t necessarily mean the former president is unlikely to be charged.
+But they also say that the fact that Garland provided little guidance as to whether or not the Justice Department has its prosecution goals against Trump doesn’t necessarily mean the former president is unlikely to be indicted.

 Given the weight of public evidence, Democratic lawmakers believe Trump committed federal crimes.

 But Senate Democrats also warn that Garland must proceed with caution.
-Any prosecution that fails to convict Trump risks becoming a disaster and could vindicate Trump, much like former special counsel Robert Mueller’s inconclusive report Robert (Bob) Mueller Hardcore Press Promotes Rep. Adam Schiff’s Fiction-Based Book Russian Senate Democrats urge Garland not to fight court order to release Trump’s filibuster memo Why special counsel guaranteed if Biden chooses Yates, Cuomo or Jones when AG MOREs team seized by Trump and its allies to declare its exoneration on a separate set of allegations.
+Any prosecution that fails to convict Trump risks becoming a disaster and could vindicate Trump, just as the inconclusive report by Robert Muellers’ team was seized by Trump and his allies to declare his exoneration on a separate set of allegations.

 Sen. Richard Blumenthal (D-Conn.) made it clear what [Trump] done in the days leading up to and on the day of the January 6 attack on Congress is what is under investigation and possibly criminal.